dullroar/ten-steps-to-linux-survival/README.md

 -rw-rwxr--+ 1 myuser mygroup 0 Oct 19 14:14 NewEmptyDissertation.doc
 ```

-It can be useful (but also distressing from a forensics point of view) to sometimes set the last modified date of a file to a specific date and time, which `touch` also allows you to do, in this case to the night before Christmas:
+It can be useful (but also distressing from a forensics point of view) to set the last modified date of a file to a specific date and time, which `touch` also allows you to do, in this case to the night before Christmas:

 ``` bash
 ~ $ touch -t 201412242300 NewEmptyDissertation.doc